adscorp100/mdhomecarebuild/src/content/blog/surgical-house-ndis-equipment-guide.md

 Surgical House is one of Australia's longest-established medical equipment suppliers, founded in 1957 and now operating as a key provider for NDIS participants.
 With over 65 years of experience in the healthcare sector, Surgical House has evolved from a traditional surgical equipment supplier to a comprehensive disability support provider specializing in mobility aids, assistive technology, and rehabilitation equipment.

+For a broader view of sourcing equipment, including second-hand options, you can read our [ultimate guide to buying, selling, and donating disability equipment](/blog/guide-buying-selling-donating-second-hand-disability-equipment-australia-2025).

 ### What Makes Surgical House Unique

 Surgical House distinguishes itself in the NDIS landscape through: